List of birds of Uruguay: Antbirds

 The antbirds are a large family of small passerine birds of subtropical and tropical Central and South America.
 They are forest birds which tend to feed on insects at or near the ground.
 A sizable minority of them specialize in following columns of army ants to eat small invertebrates that leave their hiding places to flee from the ants.
 Many species lack bright color; brown, black, and white are the dominant tones.
-Three species have been recorded in Uruguay.
+Four species have been recorded in Uruguay.